 StrataCode helps you layer files, data and code with minimal effort.
 Layering of assets provides flexibility during framework development.
 This pattern promotes modularity and helps isolate related changes for distributing control over files, easier review, staging, and push to production.

 A Java programmer trying to learn Scala, or Closure must learn lots of new syntax.
-StrataCode adds only a handful of syntactical extensions making it easy to learn if you know Java.
+StrataCode adds only a handful of syntactical extensions making code readable if you know Java.
 Java files in a StrataCode layer are passed through without changes.
-Java code in a .sc file works the same aside from a few subtle changes.
-The types generated are the same so you mix and match.
+Java code named with the .sc extension works mostly the same.
+The types generated are the same so you can mix and match StrataCode and Java file-by-file.
 Under the hood, StrataCode extensions are expanded into Java code keeping the original structure, comments, etc.